To promote mycology as an avocation.

 Our Team of Officers and Volunteers

 Susan serves on the Board as President, chairing the Board meetings and helping with announcements at the monthly general meetings.
-She produces and sends out the monthly newsletter.
-She is also the IMA trustee for the North American Mycological Association.
+The President appoints committee chairs and special posts as required.

 Catherine is in charge of planning programs and finding speakers for the monthly meetings.
 She also helps with logistics for special events and activities with visiting mycologists.
 In addition Catherine handles the social media outlets for IMA.

 Lorinda serves on the board as Treasurer.
 She handles the income from all sources as well as expenditures for the club.
 Lorinda has a strong desire to understand the beauty of nature that led her to an interest in botanical medicine.